 Tips on pruning your Olive Tree

-Like most evergreen trees Olives respond very well to pruning, in fact the more you prune, the more they grow.
-It is best, however, to prune your Olive after the last of the winter frost and before the first autumn frosts.
+Like most evergreen trees Olives respond very well to pruning, in fact the more you prune, the happier they grow.
+It is best, however, to prune your Olive after the last of the winter frost ( March onwards) and before the first autumn frosts ( late October early November)

 If you prune back your Olive tree ‘hard’ it will result in a dense growth or a light ‘formative’ prune will give your tree a natural shape.